orgSailingVLM/vlmbook/_build/html/_sources/chapters/description/theory.md

 # Theory

+## Introduction
 The Vortex Lattice Method (VLM) is a numerical method used in computational fluid dynamics.
 VLM models a surface on aircraft as infinite vortices to estimate the lift curve slope, induced drag, and force distribution.
-The VLM is the extension of Prandtl's lifting-line theory that is capable of computing swept and low aspect ratio wings. {cite}`aac`.

-## Introduction
-Vortex Lattice Method is build on the Potential flow theory.
-The viscous effects, drag and flow separation in VLM is sufficient for aproximatting ideal flow seen in nature.
+It is build on the Potential flow theory.
+Although viscous effects and turbulence cannot be modelled by VLM the selected flows can be well approximated.

 ## Potential flow theory
 Potenttial Flow Theory treats external flows around bodies as invicid and irrotational {cite}`lecture` .The viscous effects are limitted to a thin layer next to the body (boundary layer).
 Becouse of this and separation phenomena such fluid can be modelled only with small angle of attack.
 In irrotational flow fluid particles are not rotating.